Arnarstapi stop

 Wondering how to use public transit in Ísland or how to pay for public transit in Ísland?
 Moovit public transit app can help you navigate your way with public transit easily, and at minimum cost.
 It includes public transit fees, ticket prices, and costs.
 Looking for a map of Ísland public transit lines?
 Moovit public transit app shows all public transit maps in Ísland with all bus routes and stops on an interactive map.

-Ísland has 1 transit type(s), including: Bus, operated by several transit agencies, including Strætó bs.
+Ísland has 1 transit type(s), including: bus, operated by several transit agencies, including Strætó bs.